 Tanzania is located in East Africa and shares a border with Kenya, Uganda, Rwanda, Burundi, Democratic Republic of Congo, Zambia, Malawi and Mozambique.
 The country is made up of over 50 million residents, 120 ethnic groups or tribes, together with relatively small but economically significant numbers of Asians, Arabs and a small European community.
 The official language spoken is Swahili and the second is English.

-Jessey Jansen, Lead Creator and Founder of Voice of Maasai Music Productions, currently resides in Austin Texas, dividing her time between the live music capital of the world and the Kilimanjaro Region of Tanzania.
+Jessey Jansen, Founder of Voice of Maasai Music Productions, currently resides in Austin Texas, dividing her time between the live music capital of the world and the Kilimanjaro Region of Tanzania.
 Austin is the state capitol of Texas and offers limitless inspiration for creative entrepreneurs, music lovers, artists, foodies and outdoor enthusiasts and is the perfect launch pad for introducing Voice of Maasai to the world.